AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-54656-invisible-recaptcha-fails-during-checkout-preventing-order-placement.md

 ## Issue

-Invisible [!DNL reCAPTCHA] fails during checkout, which prevents order placement.
+Invisible [!DNL reCAPTCHA] is not working properly during checkout, which is preventing the placement of an order.

 <u>Steps to reproduce</u>: